 In 2003, he was one of the three founding partners of Public Resource Management Group, LLC (PRM).
 Mr. Parish, along with the firm’s partnership group, merged PRM into MGT of America, Inc. (now MGT Consulting Group).

-Mr. Parish received a Master’s degree from the University of Phoenix in Business Management and his Bachelor’s degree in Business Administration from Wichita State University.
+Mr. Parish received a Master’s degree from the University of Phoenix in Organizational Management and his Bachelor’s degree in Business Administration from Wichita State University.
+He is also an elected Board of Education Director for the high-performing Cherry Creek School District in Greenwood Village, Colorado, the 84th largest school district in the U.S.

 Jim Olson is a Regional Vice President for MGT with over 30 years of experience in financial consulting, including cost allocation, indirect cost rates, user fee studies, child care fund consulting and operations, Title IV-D, GIS revenue enhancement, and assessment consulting.
 By assisting in preparing cost allocation plans and plans for Title IV-D Child Care Funds, Mr. Olson maximizes the recoveries of state funds by working with county and/or state court staff to identify and effectively manage costs associated with placements in detention and foster care settings.
 Mr. Olson developed a comprehensive program of claiming for the child support agencies including preparation of applications, monthly claiming, automated time accounting and audit defense.
 In addition, he currently provides special assistance to communities in need of establishing their GIS presence and using the GIS data to enhance assessments and improve the assessment function.